Capsule Networks Do Not Need to Model Everything

 This work introduces REM (Routing Entropy Minimization), which moves some steps toward extracting more succinct relationships from CapsNets with negligible performance loss and fewer parameters.
 To encourage this, we impose sparsity and entropy constraints.
 In low pruning regimes, noisy couplings cause the entropy to increase considerably.
 In contrast, in high-sparsity regimes, pruning can effectively reduce the overall entropy of the connections of the parse tree-like structure encoded in a CapsNet.
-We collect the coupling coefficients studying their frequency and cardinality, observing lower per-class conditional entropy on these: the pruned version adds a missing explicit prior in the routing mechanism, grounding the coupling of the unused primary capsules disallowing fluctuations under the same baseline performance on the validation/test set.
-This implies that the parse trees are more stable for the pruned models, providing higher explainability on the relevant features (per-class) selected from the routing mechanism.
+We collect the coupling coefficients, studying their frequency and cardinality, observing lower intra-class conditional entropy: the pruned version \emph{adds a missing explicit prior} in the routing mechanism, grounding the coupling of the unused capsules and disallowing fluctuations under the same baseline performance on the validation/test set.
+This implies that the parse trees are significantly less, hence more stable for the pruned models, focusing on more relevant features (per class) selected from the routing mechanism.
 We also introduce two visualization methods of the parse trees based on the last type of capsule layer.